Introduction to Gay Greece

 Not only because the Greek financial crisis has led to a new mindset of needing to be far more inviting to paying visitors in order to survive, but chiefly because of the Greek spirit of warm hospitality known as filoxenia, staid, old fashioned ideas are being hurled away by younger generations especially and personal differences are becoming a cause for celebration rather than contempt.

 Forget Gay Paris - Head To Gay Athens!

 Guys certainly get the better deal when it comes to options for gay lifestyle in Greece, as bars, clubs, saunas and cafes cater more to their desires.
 Still there are enough enjoyable options for lesbians too.
 Any gay visitor worth his salt will know that post-industrial Gazi, the area you will find upon emerging from Kerameikos metro station on the blue line, is the gay village of the capital, with numerous options for all levels of entertainment from dusk 'til dawn and some hidden gems like art galleries or design shops, as well as the popular Alexander Sauna, which also serves as a limited-space accommodation.
 High profile Aghias

-Eirinis Square in Monastiraki is another gay hotspot, where you can sip coffee or a drink at Rooster, the most 'in' gay community locale, or choose among a plethora of bars, restaurants, cafes and clubs as well as enjoying delicious Greek and ethnic street food, and stores selling trendy vintage clothing and colorful flea market goods.
+Eirinis Square in Monastiraki is another gay hotspot, where you can sip coffee or a drink at Rooster, or choose among a plethora of bars, restaurants, cafes and clubs as well as enjoying delicious Greek and ethnic street food, and stores selling trendy vintage clothing and colorful flea market goods.
 The well known Flex Sauna is also in the area.